 /It Will Come To You

 Artoffact Records have done a great job in curating music for us over the past decade – and their wide spread of styles and great artists is why there are a number of their releases in this list.
 One such act that they’ve helped bring to prominence is Vancouver group ACTORS, who after a number of years of self-releasing a string of singles and EPs, got their debut album out through Artoffact in 2018.
-It was an immediate hit, too, with a number of prominent festival appearances both sides of the Atlantic helping boost their profile, but the most important part, as always, was the quality of the music.
+It was an immediate hit, too, with a number of prominent festival appearances on both sides of the Atlantic helping boost their profile, but the most important part, as always, was the quality of the music.
 Electronically-enhanced post-punk is probably the best way to describe it, but they are also driven by Jason Corbett’s forceful, melodic vocals that elevate their songs beyond the mundane and gloomy into thrilling, effervescent beings.
 Still an album on heavy rotation, and in time will likely be seen as a landmark in modern post-punk.

 /Desertshore/The Final Report

-The remnants of Throbbing Gristle made one last broadcast after Peter “Sleazy” Christopherson died, and Genesis P. Orridge had left the group after their uneasy reformation, that always felt a tense affair (something confirmed in Cosey’s excellent recent book, among other places).
+The remnants of Throbbing Gristle made one last broadcast after Peter “Sleazy” Christopherson died, and Genesis P. Orridge had left the group after their uneasy reformation, which always felt a tense affair (something confirmed in Cosey’s excellent recent book, among other places).
 Chris and Cosey completed the project with the assistance of quite the spread of guest vocalists (among others, Marc Almond, Sasha Grey, Blixa Bargeld and the vocalist now known as Anhoni), which was a complete cover of Nico’s Desertshore.
 Not your average cover album, then, and the oppressive electronics used confirmed that, but there was a clear feeling that this was something those involved had to do if nothing else to honour their dead friend and bandmate’s memory.
-Most notable moments come from Blixa (the spittingly nasty sounding Mütterlein), and Cosey herself (on the ominous, seething All That Is My Own), but as a way of putting a full stop on this most influential of groups’ legacy, this and the fragments that make up The Final Report are a fascinating listen for anyone who wants to see what happens when self-indulgence meets a group left with nothing to prove.
+Most notable moments come from Blixa (the spittingly nasty-sounding Mütterlein), and Cosey herself (on the ominous, seething All That Is My Own), but as a way of putting a full stop on this most influential of groups’ legacy, this and the fragments that makeup The Final Report are fascinating listen for anyone who wants to see what happens when self-indulgence meets a group left with nothing to prove.
 The results were surprisingly brilliant.

 /Four in the Morning